The 2016 Adelaide Fringe runs from 12 February – 14 March

 Adelaide Fringe Program

-Alongside the open access program, Adelaide Fringe produces or supports a number of free celebratory events and activities that enliven the city with a festive atmosphere.
+Alongside the open access program, Adelaide Fringe produces a number of free celebratory events and activities that enliven the city with a festive atmosphere.
 They include:

 Fringe Parade – a hugely popular iconic event that is the hallmark celebration heralding the start of Adelaide Fringe.

-Adelaide Fringe Street Theatre Festival – a curated ‘mini-festival within a festival’, held over the third weekend of Adelaide Fringe.
+Fringe Street Theatre Festival – a curated ‘mini-festival within a festival’, held over the March long weekend.

-Fringe in the Mall – Staged in a 1960‘s Caravan, Fringe in the Mall is the central place where Adelaide Fringe artists publicly showcase and promote their events.
+Fringe Funhouse in Rundle Mall – is the central place where Adelaide Fringe artists publicly showcase and promote their events.